ilackner/Microplastics-NVIDIA/README.md

-# Microplastics_NVIDIA_project
+# Microplastics NVIDIA
-Identifying Microplastics in the sand with the NVIDIA Jetson Nano 2GB
+Working with Jetson nano to identify microplastics in sand.